victormagalhaess/journal/README.md

 # Journal

 Journal is a command line journal heavily inspired by [journal-cli](https://journalcli.app/).
-It aims to keep all your entries in a easy to read and manipulate file, allowing you to take notes and consulting them lates.
+It aims to keep all your entries in an easy to read and manipulate file, allowing you to take notes and consulting them later.
-Entries saved in the journal are logged in the following way when read:
+Entries saved on the journal are logged in the following way when read:
 ```sh
 date: 26/02/2022
     entry: Why did you choose this day as an example?
 It is an ordinary day nothing special happened this day.